mipear/dwragored/README.md

 In your IDE workspace:

--Generate the requirements.txt file with the following command: pip freeze --local > requirements.txt
+- Generate the requirements.txt file with the following command: pip freeze --local > requirements.txt

 - Create a new file called "Procfile" in the root directory
 - Inside Procfile, add the following command: web: python run.py